 Why did we need to change the SI?

-As science advances, ever more accurate measurements are both required and achievable.
+More accurate measurement facilitates advances in science and technology, which in turn allows more accurate meaurement.
 But this improving accuracy needs to be enabled by measurement standards and their definitions.

 Continuously improving the definitions of the units ultimately makes it possible to have tighter tolerances and less waste.
 For example, gears will fit together better and therefore function more efficiently and manufacturing will be able to rely on the dimensions of parts to fit together.